girlscript/winter-of-contributing/Android_Development/Flutter/Appbar/Appbar_widget.md

  src="./Appbar/assets/Second.png" width="300" height="600" />

  ## Explanation
- Here first property we use is title which display the title of the appbar for example we have written 'Learning' inside text widget and then title take that text widget and display learning in appbar. second property used here is action widget.
-In action widget iconbutton is used to display account_circle icon after the title and tooltip is also provided which shows text when user hover over that icon.
+ Here first property we use is title which display the title of the appbar for example we have written 'Learning' here so in output app is displaying learning on topbar. second property used here is action widget.
+In action widget iconButton is used to display account_circle icon after the title.
+Tooltip is also provided which shows text when user hover over that icon.
- Third property used here is backgroundcolor which gives the colour to appbar.
+ Third property used here is backgroundColor which gives the colour to appbar.
 Fourth property used here is leading.
-In leading iconbutton is used to display menu icon befor the title of appbar.
+In leading iconButton is used to display menu icon before the title of appbar.

  ###### Reference taken from https://www.geeksforgeeks.org/flutter-appbar-widget/ and https://api.flutter.dev/flutter/material/AppBar-class.html